dracos/pohi/report/volume-1/4-financial-and-other-redress/b-hss.rst

 4.88.
 The HSSA process guidance and principles is, in my view, unclear about whether decision makers can extend the time for appealing.
 At one point in the documentation, claimants are told “If for any reason there are issues with these timelines being met, email …. to discuss further.”
-A few lines later, under the heading “Making a late claim”, claimants are informed “Unfortunately, DBT will not be able to accept any HSSA appeals made after these timescales”.
+A few lines later, under the heading “**Making a late claim**”, claimants are informed “Unfortunately, DBT will not be able to accept any HSSA appeals made after these timescales”.
 I interpret that as meaning that the Department may extend the time for appealing provided that any extension is sought before the expiry of the nine-month period.